-This is not an easy decision for many couples to make.
-The following articles are intended to help you explore these emotions of adoption and infertility, and decide if you are indeed ready to become a mom or dad through adoption.
+The following articles are intended to help you explore the emotions of adoption and infertility, and decide if you are indeed ready to become a mom or dad through adoption.

 |A family’s decision to pursue adoption is one that rarely happens overnight.
 Before you are ready to adopt, there are three basic requirements you and your spouse must meet.|

 |When dealing with infertility, there are typically five stages of grief and loss that a couple may experience.
 Experiencing these emotions is normal and healthy way of transitioning from infertility toward adoption.|

 |Prospective adoptive families often wonder if they will love an adopted child as much as a biological child, and the answer?
 Of course!|

 |A couple is only truly ready for adoption when both adoptive parents have emotionally moved on from their infertility.
 However, it is not uncommon for one spouse to be ready while the other spouse is still struggling with adoption.|